DarwinSmth/Github-Pages-Project/index.md

 - Gaming
 - Climbing
 - Backpacking / Wilderness Adventures
-- Hanging out with friends (even if I’m a little awkward sometimes)
+- Hanging out with homies

 ---

 ## Fun Facts

-> *"Scared of heights but loves climbing — go figure."*
+> *"Scared of heights but loves climbing — makes sense."*

 - I started coding early in high school with friends just for fun.
-- I’m social but can be kinda awkward at first.
 - I love both chill gaming nights and crazy outdoor adventures.
-- Definitely hoping for good team vibes in this class!
+- Definitely hoping for good team synergy in this class!

 ---